Oracle DBA Tutorial gives you an overview and talks about the fundamentals of Oracle DBA.

 Fields specified using this data type can store positive or negative numbers within a wide range that most applications do not even come close to reaching the upper and lower boundaries of.
 You can store integers with or without decimal digits included.
 The format for defining number fields is made up of two parts:

-Oracle provides a rich set of options for storing date and timestamp information.
+Oracle provides a rich set of options for storing data and timestamp information.

 The following four offerings are available with Oracle Database 12c in the DATETIME data type:

 A column defined using this data type is subject to a handful of rules to ensure its value is valid.
-The default display format for date time fields is DD-MON-YY.
+The default display format for date-time fields is DD-MON-YY.
 It may seem odd that unless specified, Oracle displays a two-character year by default.
-The date December 15, 2014, is displayed as 15-DEC-14 by default; Oracle does store information to ensure the two century digits as well as timestamp are preserved.
+The date December 15, 2014, is displayed as 15-DEC-14 by default; Oracle does store information to ensure the two-century digits, as well as a timestamp, are preserved.
 Special output formatting has to be applied to date fields to get the century digits as well as the timestamp embedded in the database, as shown in the following listing:

 This large object type can hold up to 128terabytes of data, commonly used to store complex semi-structured and unstructured data.
-Oracle handled data of this type for many releases in the LONG data type; a few releases ago, administrators were told to wean themselves of the LONG data type in favor of these two large objects.
+Oracle handled data of this type for many releases in the LONG datatype; a few releases ago, administrators were told to wean themselves off the LONG data type in favor of these two large objects.
 In a nutshell

 CLOB is best suited for storing semi-structured data such as XML documents or files created by popular word processors.
 With semi-structured data, the database may not decompose the data into a format usable by applications; it simply stores the data and makes it available to application components for viewing and/or processing.